 People are easily prone to urinary tract infections during summer.
 Along with pitta dosha, Vata dosha is also imbalanced in this season which is often neglected.
 This vata is responsible for the extreme dryness that we have in our bodies as well as the surroundings.
 So Vata dosha also should be taken care of.

 Overall summer is a season of poor health and low immunity and hence one should take utmost care of health.
 Following a healthy lifestyle during this season is important to prevent illness and infections.
-Ayurveda acharyas have given clear-cut instructions regarding the do’s and don’ts in the summer season, keeping in mind all the above factors.
+Ayurveda acharyas have given clear-cut instructions regarding the do’s and don’ts in the summer season, keeping in mind all the below factors.

 Ayurveda routine for Summer aims at keeping the body cool and the mind pleasant.